Getting Started with Git

 Grep

-Quickly search within the repository.
+Quickly search in the repository.

 Optional configuration: